-The Origin of the Claim
+Origin of the Claim Analysis

 To determine whether a settlement award is taxable, the courts generally look to the origin of the claim that gave rise to the award.
 The question is whether the claim arose and was related to physical injuries or sickness or some other non-physical harm.
-Awards related to physical injuries or sickness are not taxable.
+Awards related to physical injuries or sicknesses are not taxable.
 Other awards are taxable.

 The court in Rajcoomar only looked to the second discrimination claim to determine whether the award for that claim was non-taxable.
 This included looking at the language of the settlement agreement and the facts surrounding the filing of the second claim.
 Based on this, the court concluded that the settlement award for the second claim was taxable as it was received on account of discrimination and not for physical injuries or sickness.

-The facts in the case leave one wondering whether the physical injuries that the taxpayer was compensated for with the first damage award can carryover to and be considered in determining whether the second settlement agreement award was non-taxable?
+The facts in the case leave one wondering whether the physical injuries that the taxpayer was compensated for with the first damage award can carry over to and be considered in determining whether the second settlement agreement award was non-taxable?
 Does the origin of the claim analysis relate back to the original harm the taxpayer suffered given these facts?

 Can the second claim be non-taxable as it was so closely related to and dependent on the first claim and the first claim was not taxable?
-Would the second settlement agreement award be non-taxable if the employer discrimination had happened moments after the taxpayer suffered the physical injuries?
+Would the second settlement agreement award be non-taxable if employer discrimination had happened moments after the taxpayer suffered physical injuries?

 The court did not address these questions.
 However, the court’s analysis suggests that the origin of the claim analysis is to be applied on a claim-by-claim basis even when there are two claims that are related and close in time.